TitoLuce/Pinball-project-Box2D/README.md

   * no controller only support
   * 2 special features have been applied
   * No enemies
-  * The side light switches don't light up, instead tehre are extra lights in fronts of them to signify that they are active
+  * The side light switches don't light up, instead there are extra lights in fronts of them to signify that they are active
   * The kicker acts different than in the game itself
-  * The
+  * Sound effects and music are different

  ## Original Game
  * [Here](https://virtually-competent.itch.io/paroleball)